DeetonRushy/DeeL/README.md

 ```

 These are defined in `DVariables.cs`, the identifier doesn't have to start with '$'.
 The dictionary called `Variables` contains key-value pairs.
-If they key matches, the token
+If the key matches the identifier, the token
 and value will replace the identifier token.

 I plan to add a way to add these from the commandline.